hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Analytics, Segmentation and Game Management/Building Custom Analytics Dashboards.md

 ![](img/CustomAnalyticsDashboards/5.jpg)

 <q>**Note:** All data shown within these forms is time-limited.
-Player request data isn't kept forever and it's very likely that when a player has had inactivity for a certain amount of time, the above form can appear empty.</q>
+Player request data isn't kept forever and it's very likely that when a player has been inactive for a certain amount of time, the above form can appear empty.</q>